ChilliCream/greendonut/README.md

 Creating a new instance is easy as you will see in the following example.
-The tricky part here is to implement our data fetching logic - here shown as `FetchUsers` - which depends on our beckend resource/service.
+The tricky part here is to implement our data fetching logic - here shown as `FetchUsers` - which depends on our beckend resource.
 Once we have done that, we just pass our fetch function into the _DataLoader_ constructor.
 That's actually everything so far.

 ```csharp
 var userLoader = new DataLoader<string, User>(FetchUsers);